KarimRedaHassan/Allow-Other-Apps-to-Start-Your-Activity/README.md

 # Why Allowing Other Apps to start my App
 The first question that should come up on your mind is Why should I allow other apps to open my App.

 As an answer for this question, Allowing other apps to open your app actually benefits you more that the other app.
 Because it simply redirects users to your app and increases user engagement with your app.
 It also make it easier for the user himself to use your app.
-For Example, if you allow "Share Action" to your app, The user could simply grap a content from other apps (such as Facebook, gallery, ... whatever) by pressing the share button and post it in your app instead of writing the content again in your app.
+For Example, if you allow "Share Action" to your app, The user could simply grab a content from other apps (such as Facebook, gallery, ... whatever) by pressing the share button and post it in your app instead of writing the content again in your app.

 # Intent & Intent-Filter
 The main concept behind allowing other apps to open your app is the Intent & Intent-Filter.
 If you are asking what does it mean, Here is a snippet from the Official Android Documentation about the Intent "Its most significant use is in the launching of activities, where it can be thought of as the glue between activities.
 It is basically a passive data structure holding an abstract description of an action to be performed"